Consensus Document on the Management of Cellulitis in Lymphoedema

 1.2.6.
 Bed rest and elevation of the affected part is essential.
 Avoid compression garments during the acute attack.
 However, they should be replaced as soon as the affected area is comfortable enough to tolerate them.

 1.2.7.
 Appropriate analgesia, e.g. paracetamol, as necessary.
-It is probably advisable to avoid NSAIDS e.g. ibuprofen during the acute attack as these medications may be associated with complications such as necrotizing fasciitis.
+It is probably advisable to avoid NSAIDS e.g. ibuprofen during the acute attack.
+On occasions these medications may be associated with rare complications such as necrotizing fasciitis.

 1.2.8.
 When the inflammation is sufficiently reduced, wearing of compression garments and normal levels of exercise may resume.
 A return to work depends on the patient’s occupation, and there being no deterioration when normal levels of exercise are established.